alessiaboccalatte/swiss_rooftop_superstructures/README.md

 ```bash
 python script_predict.py
 ```
-Ensure that the paths to the model, images, and filtered shapefile are correctly set in the script.
+Before running the script, make sure to download the pre-trained model **superstructures.pth** from Zenodo at https://zenodo.org/records/14646460 and place it in the **models** folder.

 ---